apache/streampipes/README.md

 Please follow the instructions provided in the corresponding `README.md` to get started.

 For a more in-depth manual, read the [installation guide](https://streampipes.apache.org/docs/docs/try-installation.html).

+> TL;DR: Download the latest release, switch to the ``installer/compose`` directory and run ``docker-compose up -d``.

+## Documentation

+The full documentation, including an overview of pipeline elements, a developer guide and several tutorials is available at [https://streampipes.apache.org/docs/docs/user-guide-introduction.html](https://streampipes.apache.org/docs/docs/user-guide-introduction.html)

 ## Building StreamPipes